 Second Nature…a term used to describe a task that you perform so often that you can do it without any conscious effort.
 For instance, operating a computer mouse is something most of us do without even thinking about it.
 But, put the mouse in the hands of someone who’s never used one and you’ll immediately discover the entertainment value of inexperience.
 Now let’s talk about driving a RC car.
 For me, it’s become second nature.
 Things like knowing which way to turn the wheel and whether the car is coming toward me or going away from me have become instinctive.
 So, when I see someone driving for the first time, I don’t always realize how difficult driving in a straight line might seem to a newcomer.
-I guess it’s time for me to revisit the basics of RC driving.
+I guess it’s time for me to revisit the basics of RC driving; time for RC Driving 101!!
 To do this right, I needed a willing participant… somebody who has shown an interest in radio control cars but has yet to try it.
-Meet Curtis…an 11-year old neighbor who’s witnessed me ripping up the asphalt with my Nitro RS4 or Traxxas Nitro 4-Tec on countless occasions.
+Meet Curtis…an 11-year old neighbor who’s witnessed me ripping up the asphalt with my RC cars on countless occasions.
 To say Curt was excited to participate would be an understatement.
-Then, when I hooked him up with his very own Nitro Razor XT from Megatech, he was speechless.
-(If you know Curt then you know that’s not an easy thing to do.)

 THE LEARNING CURVE